foundry-rs/book/src/reference/forge-std/console-log.md

 ### `console.log(format[,...args])`
-The `console.log()` method returns a formatted string using the first argument as a printf-like format string which can contain zero or more format specifiers.
+The `console.log()` method prints a formatted string using the first argument as a printf-like format string which can contain zero or more format specifiers.
 Each specifier is replaced with the converted value from the corresponding argument.
 Supported specifiers are:

 - `%s`: String will be used to convert all values to a human-readable string. `uint256`, `int256` and `bytes` values are converted to their `0x` hex encoded values.
 - `%d`: Number will be used to convert all values to a human-readable string.
 This is identical to `%s`.